Alex Pederzoli: Juve, Como & Serie C1

-In mid-2003, he was sold to Serie B side Como in co-ownership deal, along with Felice Piccolo (for a total fee of €1.6 million alleged by FIGC or €20,000 in Juventus financial report), made Juventus losses €393 thousand and €39 thousands respectively.
-Como finished as the bottom in the end of season, and Pederzoli was loaned to Serie C1 side Rimini.
+In mid-2003, he was sold to Serie B side Como in a co-ownership deal, along with Felice Piccolo (for a total fee of €1.6 million alleged by FIGC or €20,000 in Juventus financial report), made Juventus losses €393 thousand and €39 thousand respectively.
+Como finished as the bottom at the end of season, and Pederzoli was loaned to Serie C1 side Rimini.
 In June 2004, Juventus bought back both players for a nominal fee of €10,000 each and their registration rights now only €20,000 each in Juventus's account, signed a 3-year contract.

-Both players were then farmed out again, which Pederzoli joined Serie C1 club Reggiana, often as substitutes.
+Both players were then farmed out again, and Pederzoli joined Serie C1 club Reggiana, often as a substitute.
 In mid-season he left for Lucchese from Serie C1/B (i.e. Group B) to Serie C/A (i.e. Group A).

 In 2005–06 season, Pederzoli remained in Serie C1/B but for Sassari Torres along with Andrea Luci and Giovanni Bartolucci, made Juventus gained €20 thousands, €30 thousands and €15 thousands respectively from the loan.
 However, Pederzoli was sent to Serie C1/A side Pro Sesto in mid-season.
 Pro Sesto lost relegation playoffs that season and re-admitted; Sassari Torres entered the promotion playoffs but went bankrupt and relegated.

 In mid-2006, the liquidator of Como Calcio 1907 (which went bankrupt in 2005, 2 years after Enrico Preziosi sold the team) claimed Juventus still had to pay the company €1,580,000 for the fees to bought Pederzoli and Piccolo back (as the price dropped from €1.6 million to €20,000 but in 2004 Juve acquired youth players Criscito and Volpe for €1.9million from Genoa, Preziosi's new club), but Juventus said the sum already paid and started a legal defense, but still budgeted that sum in the balance sheet few years later for ongoing legal process.

 In the last year of his contract, Pederzoli at first left for Pistoiese of Serie C1/A. After a limited chance, he left for Serie C1/B side Manfredonia.
 Both teams finished in mid-table.

 At the start of season, Pederzoli was signed by Serie C1/A side Venezia but on 31 August 2007 left for Serie C1/B Crotone.
 Pederzoli made a break through that season, played 31 league matches with the same club and played additional 2 with the club in playoffs, in although lost to Taranto in the first round (semi-final).

 At the start of season he signed a 2-year contract with Lega Pro Prima Divisione/A (ex-Serie C1/A) side Padova.
 He followed the team entered into the promotion playoff, this time won Pro Patria in the final.